hexchat/documentation/appearance.rst

 Theme Manager
 -------------

-The theme manager is a simple external application, which is included with the installer on Windows and buildable on Linux, that helps install themes.
+The theme manager is a simple external application, which is included with the `installer <http://hexchat.org/downloads.html>`_ on Windows and `buildable <building.html#building-theme-manager>`_ on Unix, that helps install themes.

 .. image:: http://i.imgur.com/iwDcvLL.png
    :align: center